JoshhSandhu/CrossyRoad/TECHNICAL-GUIDE.md

 > For quick start instructions, see [README.md](README.md).

-This document explains all the Web3/Solana integration steps implemented in the CrossyRoad game, with detailed explanations of **why** each decision was made, including the use of **Privy for authentication**, **transaction batching** for performance, and the **custom wallet adapter** architecture.
+This document explains all the Solana/Web3 integration steps implemented in the CrossyRoad Unity game, with detailed explanations of **why** each decision was made.
+Key topics include **Privy's batch transaction approval** (avoiding popups), **transaction batching** for performance, and the **custom wallet adapter** architecture.

 ## Table of Contents